 The Next Generation Cloud

-As well as being more cost-effective and more green, cloud computing will be increasingly essential for many next-generation computing developments, such as Big Data.
+As well as being more cost-effective and more green, cloud computing will be increasingly essential for many next-generation computing developments, such as Big Data and cloud-based AI services.
 In other words, cloud computing will be driven not only by a desire and necessity to do existing things in more effective ways, but by a demand to do entirely new things.

 One of the defining characteristics of cloud computing is that it enables value to created via collaboration and data sharing.
 Local software and data inevitably constrain collaboration and the anytime, anyplace, anywhere use of information resources.
 As a consequence, we will be prevented from obtaining the benefits of new developments such as "crowdsouring" unless many of us cloud compute.